|Position:||Volunteer Assistant Coach|

 Following the 2015 season, Stiles served as the assistant pitching coach for the Eugene Emeralds, a Class-A (Short) affiliate for the Chicago Cubs.

-Stiles spent the 2011 season as the head coach at Lane Community College in Eugene.
-The Titans finished the year with a 26-20 overall record, and advanced to the quarterfinals of the Northwest Athletic Association of Community Colleges Tournament after earning the playoff spot by way of a second-place finish in the South Division with a 19-11 record.
+Before joining the Oregon coaching staff, Stiles spent one season as the head coach at Lane Community College in Eugene.
+The Titans finished the year with a 26-20 record and advanced to the quarterfinals of the Northwest Athletic Association of Community Colleges Tournament.

-Prior to his time as an administrative assistant at Oregon, Stiles coached at Tualitin High School (Ore.), Crook County High School (Ore.), Summit High School (Ore.), and St. Joseph High School (Calif.).
-Stiles was also a high school administrator, teacher, and coach in Oregon and California for more than 20 years.
+Other coaching positions that Stiles’ has held include Tualitin High School (Ore.), Crook County High School (Ore.), Summit High School (Ore.) and St. Joseph High School (Calif.).
+Stiles was a high school administrator, teacher and coach in Oregon and California for more than 20 years.

 In addition, Stiles has headed several 16U Junior Olympic Teams and NTIS USA Baseball teams.
 He served as the general manager for the Bend Bandits of the Western Baseball League before co-founding and coaching the Bend Elks of the West Coast League.

 Stiles played infield at San Joaquin Delta College in Stockton, Calif., before transferring to Oregon and finishing his career with the Ducks.
 He graduated with a degree in journalism in 1982, and in 1986 completed his secondary education credential at the UO College of Education.
 He currently resides in Eugene with his wife Megan, sons Taylor and Cooper, and daughter Chloe.
 Cooper in a member of the Oregon baseball team.